 - Azelaic Acid Suspension 10%

-The Ordinary currently offers 5 Vitamin C treatments in their collection:
+The 5 Vitamin C formulas in The Ordinary’s portfolio:

 - Vitamin C Suspension 23% + HA Spheres 2%